hanhanwu/Hanhan_Data_Science_Practice/RecommendationSystem/README.md

 ### Words Embedding
 * It makes recommendations based on the similarity of words vectors
+  * Words in similar info context tend to have similar vectors
 * [Example - Recommendation System with Word2Vec][1]

 ### Evaluation Metrics